St. George's Monastery, Al-Khader

-The Saint George's Monastery in Al-Khader or Church of Saint George in Al-Khader (دير وكنيسة القديس جاورجيوس) is an Eastern Orthodox Christian monastery in the Palestinian town of al-Khader, near Beit Jala and Bethlehem in the central West Bank.
-The town of Al-Khader is named after Saint George, who in Arab culture is known as "al-Khadr"; the church is considered the most important sanctuary to Khadr in Palestine.
+The Monastery and Church of Saint George in Al-Khader (دير وكنيسة القديس جاورجيوس) is an Eastern Orthodox Christian religious site in the Palestinian town of al-Khader, near Beit Jala and Bethlehem, in the central West Bank of the State of Palestine.
+The town of Al-Khader is named after Saint George, who in Arab culture is known as "al-Khadr"; the church is considered to be the most important sanctuary to al-Khadr in Palestine.

-According to local tradition, Saint George was imprisoned in the town of al-Khader where the current church stands.
+According to local tradition, Saint George was imprisoned in the town of al-Khader, where the current church stands.
 The chains holding him were relics that were said to hold healing power.

 History

 Crusader/Ayyubid and Mamluk periods

 In the thirteenth century, an anonymous Greek text noted: ‘After Bait Jala, there is to be seen the church of the Great George; and in it is kept the chain that was laid on his back’.

 Around 1421/1422 the Church of St. George was mentioned by Western traveler John Poloner as situated on a hill near Bethlehem.

 In 1480 Felix Fabri noted: "At the side of this church there was once a great and fair monastery of Greek monks, but now it has been laid in ruins, and their remains only a little hovel, leaning against the church, wherein two Greek monks dwell."